PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 | 16-23 | 8 | major software version | The major version number of the module software. |
 | 24-31 | 8 | minor software version | The minor version number of the module software. |

-After sending the response, the module MUST stay in stand-by mode waiting for the Initialize (0x01) message, perfoming minimal other actions.
+Before sending a response the module MUST wait between 500ms and 750ms to allow all modules to reset.
+The wait duration SHOULD be random in order to avoid bus collisions; a hardcoded value that varies for each module suffices.

-If a module in reset stand-by mode detects an error state, it SHOULD delay reporting it until it receives the Initialize (0x01) message.
+After sending the response, the module SHOULD perfoming minimal actions while waiting for the Initialize (0x01) message.

 ### ID 0x01: Initialize

 This message is sent by the MC.
+It is only valid for modules in _reset mode_.
 The message contains the following data:

 | Bits | Length | Field | Description |
 |------|--------|-------|-------------|